-Ensure that the machine is in proper working condition
+Ensure that the machine is in technically perfect working condition

-Do not operate the machine unless it is in proper working condition.
+Do not operate the machine unless it is in perfect working condition.
 Check all important components and replace any defective components before starting the machine.
 Defective components can cause material damage and personal injury.